Priority Population: Low Income & Medicaid (SES)

 Socioeconomic status is the single greatest predictor of tobacco use.
-Medicaid clients and South Dakotans with lower incomes use tobacco at higher rates than the general population.
+Medicaid clients and South Dakotans with lower incomes and lower education levels use tobacco at higher rates than the general population.
 They’re even at a higher risk because the tobacco industry increases advertising in low-income areas.

 Medicaid clients are strongly encouraged to talk with their healthcare provider about free services they can receive.
 Healthcare providers can identify chronic conditions, explain how their tobacco use worsens those conditions, and refer them to resources to help them quit.

 - The Medicaid population smoking prevalence is 43% vs. the overall state rate of 19% (2013-2017).ⓘ

 - Medicaid enrollees are about twice as likely as the general US population to smoke tobacco: 32% of people in the program identify themselves as smokers.ⓘ

 - People living below the poverty level are more likely to smoke than those living at or above the poverty level.ⓘ

 - High use rate increases smoking-related disease, which is a major contributor to increasing Medicaid costs.ⓘ

 - Individuals with less than a high school education have higher incidence of lung cancer than those with a college education.ⓘ

 - Individuals with a family income of less than $12,500 have higher incidence of lung cancer than families with incomes of $50,000 or more.ⓘ